Skip to content

 6. Forming a Legal Identity

 You have to give your Cremation Business a proper legal identity.
-There are different forms of business-like, Sole Proprietorship, Partnership, Limited Liability (LLC), or Corporation.
+There are different forms of business like Sole Proprietorship, Partnership, Limited Liability (LLC), or Corporation.
 You can go to any one of them.

 However, forming an LLC is preferable, as it safeguards your resources.
 It is advisable to consult a legal professional before forming your company.